 Applies to staff involved in the use of restraint equipment for security purposes

-- The Institutional Head, or his/her delegate, may authorize the use of restraint equipment in non-routine circumstances upon the completion of an individual Threat Risk Assessment, when all other reasonable methods of control have been considered pursuant to CD 567 – Management of Security Incidents, Annex B – Situation Management Model.
+- The Institutional Head, or delegate, may authorize the use of restraint equipment in non-routine circumstances upon the completion of an individual Threat Risk Assessment, when all other reasonable methods of control have been considered pursuant to CD 567 – Management of Incidents, Annex B – Engagement and Intervention Model.

-- All other staff involved in the incident will complete a Statement/Observation Report (CSC/SCC 0875).
+- All staff involved in the incident will complete a Statement/Observation Report (CSC/SCC 0875).

 - Normally, restraint equipment will be available at all control posts.